hats-finance/hats-contracts/docs/roles.md

 - can call `committeeCheckIn` to claim it's role - only after the committee has checked in, deposits to the vault are enabled
 - can call `setCommittee` - set new committee address.
 Can be called by existing committee if it had checked in, or by the governance otherwise.
 - can call `submitClaim` - submit a claim for a bounty payout
-- can call `setPendingMaxBounty` - set a pending request for the maximum percentage of the vault that can be paid out as a bounty
-- can call `setMaxBounty` - set the vault's maximum bounty percentage to the already pending percentage.

 ## `RewardController.owner`